Getting Rid of Bees In or Near Your Home

 Bees are important and no colony destruction should take place without making a effort to save the bees.

-However, honey bees prefer to build in an enclosed space.
+Honey bees prefer to build their home in an enclosed space.
 In the wooden trim or your home or perhaps between the vinyl siding and the walls.